nuts-foundation/nuts-workshops/kik-v/README.md

 Execute the query on the SPARQL-endpoint.

+The right dataset can be found in the data catalog when its available in the data station.
+The ontology attribute from the credential is used to search for the dataset that conforms to (conformsTo) this ontology.
+See the specification of the [data catalog](https://gitlab.com/data-en-techniek/specificaties/datastation/data-catalog).
+The data station you build in the hackathon won't have a data catalog.
+So the default for now is `news`.

 See the guide on the [triple store](./triplestore/README.md) to install GraphDB.
 GraphDB is a persistent store for RDF-triples with support for reasoning and ontology.
 It also includes a SPARQL-endpoint.

 ### Return the answer

-he response is described in the specification of the [http message](https://gitlab.com/data-en-techniek/specificaties/datastation/http-messages) and the [validated query](https://gitlab.com/data-en-techniek/specificaties/datastation/validated-query).
+The response is described in the specification of the [http message](https://gitlab.com/data-en-techniek/specificaties/datastation/http-messages) and the [validated query](https://gitlab.com/data-en-techniek/specificaties/datastation/validated-query).
 A simple http server is provided for the hackathon.
 The answer can ben send to the address of that server, localhost at port 8080.